We’ll be updating this page with questions we receive from our members about the government's COVID-19 Wage Subsidy August 2021.

 Does the minimum wage apply?

-Yes, if you’re otherwise compliant with the rules of the current Alert Level and health and safety requirements (e.g. you’ve implemented social distancing at work, have changed your practices and moved desks around, using split shifts, only one person per vehicle), then you can require your employees to work and pay them using the subsidy money.
+Yes, you can require your employees to work and pay them using the subsidy money, as long as you have commercial justification as to why you’re unable to pay more and if you’re otherwise compliant with the rules of the current Alert Level and health & safety requirements, e.g. you’ve implemented social distancing at work, have changed your practices and moved desks around, using split shifts, only one person per vehicle.

 It’s likely that you will need to either:

-- Reduce their hours, so that they are working less hours than normal (e.g. a plumber earning $25/hour could only work 23.4 hours per week, and an accountant earning $40/hour could only work 14.6 hours); or
+reduce their hours, so that they are working less hours than normal, e.g. a plumber earning $25/hour could only work 24 hours per week, and an accountant earning $40/hour could only work 15 hours; or

-- Reduce their pay rate, and thus have them work more hours.
+reduce their pay rate, and thus have them work more hours.
+We don't recommend this option unless the organisation has strong commercial justification.

 You would have to consult with the affected employees before making either of these changes.